Monto - Eidsvold

 What has been the trend in development approvals over the past five years in the Monto - Eidsvold SA2?

-Looking at development activity over the past five years, the Monto - Eidsvold SA2's approval levels have been significantly above the yearly average of 8, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, the Monto - Eidsvold SA2's approval levels have been slightly above the yearly average of 8, showing modest growth in recent years.

 How does recent development compare to population growth in the Monto - Eidsvold SA2?